David at the cave of Adullam. Saul slaughters priests. UPDATED.

 VERSE 8. that all of you have conspired against me, and there is no one who discloses to me when my son makes a treaty with the son of Jesse, and there is none of you who is sorry for me, or discloses to me that my son has stirred up my servant against me, to lie in wait, as it is today?”

 VERSE 9.
 Then Doeg the Edomite, who stood by the servants of Saul, answered and said, “I saw the son of Jesse coming to Nob, to Ahimelech the son of Ahitub.

 stood by the servants of Saul.
-Saul surrounded himself with yes-men.
-They fed his paranoia.
+Saul surrounds himself with yes-men.
+They feed his paranoia.

 VERSE 10.
 He inquired of the LORD for him, gave him food, and gave him the sword of Goliath the Philistine.”